1mzino/crypto-tracker/README.md

-Crypto-Tracker
+WORK IN PROGRESS

-I created this crypto-tracker using Next.js, Chakra-UI and the coingecko API.
+A crypto-tracker using Next.js, Chakra-UI and the coingecko API.